AKELASCOUNCIL.COM

 • Charger for electronics: please be courteous and discreet with electronic use.
 Sometimes electrical outlets are limited in number and availability.

-• Note: cellular service is unreliable at best; expect no service at all
+• Note: cellular service is often unreliable; expect the possibility of no service at all

 Let us Prepare for your Needs